Summary

 to the Token 22 Program, they are referring to the Token Extensions Program.

-create a mint with extensions, use the Token Extensions Program
+create a mint with extensions, use the Token Extensions Program.

-package makes it simple to do this.
+Fortunately, the spl-token package makes it simple to do this.
 It provides

-both the TOKEN_PROGRAM_ID
+both the TOKEN_PROGRAM_ID and TOKEN_2022_PROGRAM_ID constants, along with

 all of its helper functions for creating and minting tokens that take a program